Ask AI

 Surgical interventions

-Lung volume reduction surgery: as per ERS 2017 guidelines, Consider performing surgical volume reduction and endobronchial valve placement in selected patients with α-1 antitrypsin deficiency, with a careful appraisal of risks and benefits assessed by a multidisciplinary team experienced in lung volume reduction and α-1 antitrypsin deficiency.
+Lung volume reduction surgery: as per ERS 2017 guidelines, consider performing surgical volume reduction and endobronchial valve placement in selected patients with α-1 antitrypsin deficiency, with a careful appraisal of risks and benefits assessed by a multidisciplinary team experienced in lung volume reduction and α-1 antitrypsin deficiency.

 E